Deltares/hydromt/docs/dev/plugin-quickstart.rst

 If you are writting your own read/write functions, some good pratice steps of the function:

-1. For writting, check first if the object you are writting is not empty, then you can pass.
+1. For writing, check first if the object you are writing is not empty, then you can pass.
 Example:

 .. code-block:: python